Skip to content

 Shinnecock Hills on Long Island features the oldest golf clubhouse in the United States, which was complete in 1892.
 It was also one of the five charter clubs that initially formed the USGA in 1894.
 The esteemed club is also known as the first to admit women as members and, in their first hosting in 1896, the tournament featured the first African American professional golfer, John Shippen.

-Despite being the United States Open, and starting in 1895, an American did not win its national open until 1911 in the 17th edition.
+Despite being the United States Open, and starting in 1895, an American did not win the national open until 1911 in the 17th edition.
 The initial Opens were dominated largely by Scotsman Willie Anderson, who is the only golfer to win three straight which occurred from 1903-1905.

 Check out the detailed history of the tournament here.